Friday, July 30, 2010

 University of Minnesota 2009, Genetics, Cell Biology and Development

-From: Los Angeles and Minnea
+From: Los Angeles and Minneapolis

-proinflammatory cytokine IL-32 in HIV/SIV infection, DNA vaccines for HIV
+Research background: role of the proinflammatory cytokine IL-32 in HIV/SIV infection, DNA vaccines for HIV

-Research interests: immunology, virology and apoptosis in
+Research interests: immunology, virology and apoptosis in relation to cancer

 Fun facts: major sports fan (goes to Dodgers games in every city he visits, wanted to play for the Dodgers when he grew up), interested in the MBA and Molecular Medicine options in the MCB program